Skip to content

 Elsa Oates Keefe

-Elsa is a junior Music Theatre Major from Lowell, MA.
-Recent credits include; Fun Home (Paramount Theatre Aurora), Sister Act (Geva Theatre Center), Head Over Heels (Elon University), 42nd Street (Elon University), Bubbly Black Girl (Elon University), The Who’s Tommy (Seacoast Rep).
-She is a proud YoungArts 2020 winner in Theatre.
+Elsa is a senior Music Theatre major, from Lowell, MA.
+Recent; A Man of No Importance (Cape Rep Theatre), Fun Home (Paramount Theatre Aurora), Sister Act (Geva Theatre Center), Bridges of Madison County (Elon University), Head Over Heels (Elon University), 42nd Street (Elon University), Bubbly Black Girl..
+(Elon University), The Who’s Tommy (Seacoast Rep).
 Many thanks to her mentors, friends, and family for their unwavering support.
-Special shoutout to her voice teacher Kenneth Lee! @elsakeefe
+Extra love to her voice teacher Ken Lee!
+(She/They) @elsakeefe

 Kayla Jordan

-Kayla Jordan is a sophomore TDT major from Nashville, Tennessee.
-Previous Elon credits Into the Woods (Assistant Stage Manager) and Concord Floral (Assistant Stage Manager).
-Other recent credits include Steel Magnolias (Stage Manager) and Murder on the Orient Express (Stage Manager) at Weathervane Playhouse.
-Kayla is thrilled to now be an Assistant Stage Manager for The Bridges of Madison County and she hopes you enjoy the show!
+Kayla Jordan is a junior DTS and TDT major from Nashville, Tennessee.
+Recent Elon credits include The Bridges of Madison County (Assistant Stage Manager) and Spring Awakening (Props Artisan).
+Other credits include Steel Magnolias (Stage Manager) and Murder on the Orient Express (Stage Manager) at Weathervane Playhouse.
+Kayla is thrilled to now be a dramaturg for The Antipodes!
+She’d like to give special thanks to both Dr. Shawyer and Scott Proudfit for their support.

 Sivan Propper